sbadakhc/gh_repo/README.md

 Configuration Notes
 -------------------

-The key environemnt varibles that need to be passed are $REPO and $MAINTAINER respectively.
+The key environment varibles that need to be passed are $REPO and $MAINTAINER respectively.
 The build option can also be configured as required to allow for extra build time Maven options.

 Known Issues